 Webster University supports pro-active Crime Prevention to make our campus and living areas a safer place to learn, live and work.
 Additional tools we use are:

-- Escort Service available 24-hours a day, seven days a week, 365 days a year.
+- Campus Safety Escort Service available 24-hours a day, seven days a week, 365 days a year.

-- Card Access entry system on residential doors and other selected doors on campus.
+- Card Access entry system on residential buildings and other locations throughout campus.

 The University's crime prevention program is based upon the dual concept of minimizing criminal opportunities whenever possible and encouraging students and employees to take an active role in their own personal security and the security of others.